 Medicare Prescription Drug Plans also known as Medicare Part D is an outpatient prescription drug plan (Part D) that is administered by private insurance companies that have annual contracts with Medicare, under rules set forth by Medicare.
 All Medicare Part D plans have a monthly premium, but it may be waived if you qualify for some form of government assistance.
-The average Medicare Part D prescription drug plan monthly premium in 2017 is $35.63 per month.
+The average Medicare Part D prescription drug plan monthly premium in 2023 is about $33.00 per month.

 Four Parts to a Medicare Prescription Drug Plans

 - Catastrophic Coverage Phase – in this phase you will finally receive significant relief.
-Your costs will be the greater of $3.30 copay for generic drugs, $8.25 copay for all other drugs, or 5% of the cost.
-And at the end of the year, you go back to the beginning and pay your deductible.
+Your costs will be $0 copay.
+And at the end of the year, you go back to the beginning and pay your deductible, if applicable.

 Sound confusing?
 It is!
 We spend more time explaining how the prescription drug plan works than any other aspect of Medicare plans.
 All plans have a formulary which is merely a list of covered drugs.
 All plan formularies must meet minimum standards set by Medicare.
 All plans have a network of pharmacies you must use.
 There are other limitations such as prior authorizations and quantity limits, but these all vary by plan so be sure to read the plan’s Summary of Benefits very carefully to be sure the plan will work for you.

 Finding it difficult to pay for your medications?